|Years||1991 World Championships (Lt 2x 5th)

 After a certain amount of mixing and matching combinations early in the season, she was teamed up with Trisha Corless, who lived in Staines near London but was one of the scullers who had been commuting up to Nottingham to train at weekends.
 For some reason that no one over identified, it just didn’t work, though not for want of trying.
 “It was definitely a double of two single scullers,” Tonia remembers.
 “It didn’t gel and so it was always hard work.
 It was very frustrating.”
 They didn’t even make the B final at Lucerne Regatta and although they won openweight doubles as well as openweight quads a week later at the National Championships, Tonia decided to call it a day at that point.
 “After we’d failed miserably at Lucerne, I said, ‘Look, I’m not contributing boat speed, my heart’s not in it, if other crews can go faster, let them try and qualify for the Olympics at the World Championships this year,’ and I took myself off for a break.”

 Before she left for a six-month ‘sabbatical’ in New Zealand, Tonia represented Wales at the Home Countries regatta in Cork, racing in openweight single sculls where she was beaten by Rowan Carroll, in openweight doubles with Lucy Hart, and stroking the eight.
 “It was a fun weekend doing something different,” she says, laughing.
-“I’d never been to Ireland before and it was an opportunity to drink Guinness to.”
+“I’d never been to Ireland before and it was an opportunity to drink Irish Guinness too.”

 Back in New Zealand where she rowed with the heavyweight squad in Karapiro, being coached by Harry Mahon, whom she’d been coached by in Switzerland in 1989.
 “I ended up going out in a crew most of the time because there was usually someone was injured or ill, which was a good laugh, and I fell back in love with rowing again,” she recalls.
 She returned to the UK with the intention of trialling again, although she was uncertain whether she’d be able to make weight after a whole year not dieting.
-Ultimately, though, her international rowing career ended because her fiancé wanted her to choose between him and rowing (he wasn’t a rower – she’d stuck the point she’d made to Ian Wilson back when she first arrived in Nottingham about not being interested in dating rowers).
+Ultimately, though, her international rowing career ended because her fiancé wanted her to choose between him and rowing (he wasn’t a rower – she’d stuck to the point she’d made to Ian Wilson back when she first arrived in Nottingham about not being interested in dating rowers).
 “Probably foolishly,” she says, “I decided that was probably time to not diet any more and not row any more.
 Later I regretted it I think, because I still had a little bit left in me but I’d had a pretty good run and got some hardware!”

-Tonia returned to New Zealand for good in 2000 and stayed out of boats for few years but in due course, though, a colleague who was a member of the men’s masters group at North Shore RC, “Heard the word rowing and said, ‘Oh, come on down,’ so I did, but of course they stuck me in the bows of their eight because I was a girl.
+Tonia returned to New Zealand for good in 2000 and stayed out of boats for few years but in due course a colleague who was a member of the men’s masters group at North Shore RC, “Heard me mention the word rowing and said, ‘Oh, come on down,’ so I did, but of course they stuck me in the bows of their eight because I was a girl.
 The rowing was appalling, they were just rowing like sacks of potatoes and so after a couple of outings I couldn’t keep my mouth shut and I made a few suggestions just to try and make it a bit better.”
-Once the crew finally did their research and worked out who she was, she was promoted to the stroke seat and became affectionately known as euphemistically called Kuini (the Maori spelling for ‘queen’).
+Once the crew finally did their research and worked out who she was, she was promoted to the stroke seat and became affectionately known as Kuini (the Maori spelling for ‘queen’).
 Notable successes since then include winning mixed doubles with Richard Newey at the world Masters Games in Melbourne in 2002, and coming second at the Head of the Charles in women’s masters doubles with Rebecca Caroe in 2013.
-She also thoroughly enjoyed winning a clutch of medals at the World Masters Games in Aukland in 2017.
+She also thoroughly enjoyed winning a clutch of medals at the World Masters Games in Auckland in 2017.

 She was President of North Shore RC for six years before “being put out to pasture” as Commodore.
 “I did that for about 10 years and now I’m just an agitator,” she laughs.